simzero/cudaParticlesFoam/.github/README.md

 export CUDA_HOME=/usr/local/cuda-10.1
 ```

-If your graphics card has ray tracing cores set `RTX=true` for additional hardware acceleration.
+If your graphics card has ray tracing cores set `RTX=true` for additional hardware acceleration [1].

 Set the environment with: